SLaDe: A Portable Small Language Model Decompiler for Optimized Assembly: Training

 \subsection{Training dataset}

 AnghaBench \cite{angha} is dataset of compilable C functions scraped from public repositories.
-We use an expanded version with around 4~M functions.
+We use an expanded version with around 4M functions paired with the corresponding function-level assembly obtained from ExeBench \cite{exebench}.
 The scraped functions contain no restrictions so that the code is representative of real-world code.
-We ensure that test-set functions are not present in the training set.
-We feed only functions to our model to avoid long sequences, which would make the learning task more challenging and more computationally expensive.
+We ensure that the test set functions are not present in the training set with token-level hash-based deduplication.
+We feed functions (as opposed to programs) to our model to avoid long sequences, which would make the learning task more challenging and more computationally expensive.

-To generate assembly-C pairs, we use GCC with different optimization levels.
+The assembly-C pairs come from GCC with different optimization levels.
 For each assembly-C pair, we take the assembly function without its surrounding context and ask our model to predict the corresponding C function without any surrounding context.
 By design, \name{} does not have access to functions, typedefs or variables external to the function.
 These are predicted using type-inference (section~\ref{sec:TypeInferenceAlgorithm}).
 For our evaluation, we add the original context of the C program into the context we evaluate it in.
 We use these inferred types for compilation and execution of hypothesis decompilations.

-\subsection{Sequence-to-sequence Transformer}
+\subsection{Sequence-to-Sequence Transformer}

-We use a sequence-to-sequence transformer model \cite{Vaswani2017}.
+We use a sequence-to-sequence Transformer model \cite{Vaswani2017}.
 Each input token from the source sequence is embedded into a real-valued vector.
-Then, the sequence is passed through the encoder, which contains $E$ encoder blocks defined as follows:
+Then, the sequence is passed through the encoder, which contains $M$ encoder blocks defined as follows: